Octoberfest7/OSEP-Tools/README.md

 D_Invoke - C# project that produces D/invoke payloads (basic, injector, hollower + ppid spoof) in exe, dll, or service exe format.
 Use pre-built builder.exe in the D_Invoke directory.

-Builder - C# project that compiles to Builder.exe which will craft different .exe/.dll payloads from Template.cs files in other projects.

-Hollow - C# project that compiles to Hollow.exe which performs process hollowing with PPID spoofing.

-Runnerinject - C# project that compiles to Runnerinject.exe which performs process injection.

 clinject - C# project source code for (IP + port + process) cli passed process injection payload.

 clhollow - C# project source code for (IP + port + PPID + process) cli passed process hollowing payload.

-Servicehollow - C# project that compiles to a service exe that performs process hollowing + ppid spoofing.
-Create service that will run as system on computer boot with sc create <servicename> binpath= c:\path\to\file.exe start= auto

 sql - C# project source code for SQL.exe project for exploitation of MSSQL servers in AD.